-Kids Boost Immunity (KBI) is a non-profit Canadian education initiative made possible through a partnership between the Public Health Agency of Canada, the Public Health Association of British Columbia, and the BC Centre for Disease Control.
+Kids Boost Immunity (KBI) is a non-profit Canadian education initiative made possible through a partnership between the Public Health Agency of Canada, the BC Ministry of Health, the Public Health Association of British Columbia, and the BC Centre for Disease Control.
 We are a small group of experienced classroom teachers, health professionals, and research experts, passionate about education and student engagement.

 Co-Development and Review by Educational Partners

 All lessons are either fully developed or co-developed by teachers to ensure that content is age appropriate, linked to curriculum, and meets diverse learning needs.
 Our health professionals also consult with experts to check that any health-related information is accurate and current.

 Lesson development and review is done in consultation and collaboration with external education partners.
 This occurs at the provincial, school board/district/authority, and individual teacher level, where educators ensure that lessons align with respective philosophies and pedagogy of the curricula.
 Elementary, middle years and secondary specialists review content, as do subject specialists in social studies, science, health and other areas as needed.
 Due to the broad-based content and the wide grade range covered within KBI lessons and quizzes, the reviews are often done simultaneously by multiple teams of educators.

 The following chart identifies the process being conducted by each province in reviewing and approving Kids Boost Immunity:

 - Provincial review is done by government level educational curriculum specialists.

 - School board/district/authority review is done by curriculum specialists such as assistant superintendents and/or directors of learning and teacher specialists.

 - Teacher review is done by principals who then share KBI with their teachers, as well as individual teachers themselves.